 5 customer service email templates guaranteed to improve your CSAT

 “But how am I supposed to have enough time to write a personalized, engaging response to each customer?” you may ask.
-Enter, the email template.
-We’ve put together a list of 5 email templates for every scenario, guaranteed to increase your customer satisfaction and save you hours of planning and writing time in the process.
+Enter, the customer service email template.
+We’ve put together a list of 5 customer service email templates for every scenario, guaranteed to increase your customer satisfaction and save you hours of planning and writing time in the process.
 You’re welcome 😃.

 You never get a second chance at making a first impression.
 Cheesy inspirational quote aside, there is actually a lot of truth to this when welcoming a new customer to your company.